kuokuo123/otter-launcher/README.md

 ## Image to the Left

-This config renders chafa image by overlay_cmd at the left, and move the whole inteface to the right.
+Rendering chafa image by overlay_cmd at the left, moving the inteface to the right.

 ![Chafa-text Config](./assets/soothing.png)